Jollywatt/GeometricAlgebra.jl/docs/src/index.md

 # GeometricAlgebra.jl Documentation

-This is the first documentation version.
+This is the initial documentation version.

 ```@autodocs
 Modules = [GeometricAlgebra]